adaltas/dsti_spoc_mlops/10.deployment/lab.md

 **Dependencies:**

 - script: `model.py`.
 You start with this one and follow the tutorial.
-It is the same elastin cet model that we were using before.
+It is the same elastincet model that has been utilized previously.

 **Instructions:**